recommend-games/blog/content/posts/high_society/index.md

 {{< img src="game_lengths" alt="Histogram of game lengths" >}}

+As promised, very short games are extremely rare, but long games are in fact the most likely.
+This isn't necessarily what I would have expected when starting to think about this problem.
+I think there's a pretty good intuition for why this is the case, but it's instructive to develop the exact formulae first.

 * Explain the game
 * Relate to Orchard, but explain difference (actual strategy and very meaningful decisions)
 * How long is a game?
 (Why should we care?)